BlackMG27/TriviaGame/README.md

 4. If the user finishes all of the questions in the time frame
    - then a div of the total Tally shows up
    - if the user runs out of time
-     - the screen shows that they ran out of time
+     - the screen shows that they ran out of time and asks them to play again.
 5. The game resets itself